 Since biting the bullet and making the switch to straight fluorocarbon, line conditioner has become a big part of my routine when finesse fishing.
 It takes a little planning and forethought, but I believe it’s one-hundred percent necessary.
 It makes thin-diameter fluorocarbon so much easier to manage on a spinning reel.

 When I get a new spool of 8-pound fluorocarbon, the first thing I do is treat it with line conditioner.
-I’ve had great results with Reelsnot and Kevin VanDam’s Line and Lure Conditioner (I have zero affiliations with either company).
+I’ve had great results with Reelsnot and Kevin VanDam’s Line and Lure Conditioner.
 I’ll spray it directly on the new spool and store it in my office until it’s time to put it on my reel.

 After spooling my reel, I’ll treat the line again.